-However, tattoo removal doesn’t have to be the answer.
-At Revival Tattoos we have specialist Cover-up artists who are very skilled and have a wealth of experiance in this technique. we need to have a consultation with you first so we can see what we are dealing with.
+At Revival Tattoos we have specialist cover up artists who are very skilled and have a wealth of experience in this technique. we need to have a consultation with you first so we can see what we are dealing with.
 Then we will go through your options of design and colours.

 When your tattoo was first done, the ink was deposited approximately one millimetre beneath the skin.
 This layer of skin is called the dermis, the layer below the epidermis(the skin you see).